Employment Law in Montenegro

 The Republic of Montenegro recognizes the importance of its labor force.
 Thus, the government has enacted an employment law in Montenegro in order to uphold the rights and protection of laborers.
 The Labour Law of Montenegro is the main law which governs the employer-employee relationship.
 It covers the rights and obligations of the employees based on work and its performance, incentives, and the flexibility of the labor force.
 Our lawyers in Montenegro are well-versed on the provisions of the Labour Law.

 The rights and obligations provided for in the Labour Law of Montenegro apply to all individuals who are hired by an employer to work within the territory of Montenegro.
 This law also applies to those who are hired to work abroad by an employer whose main office is within the territory of Montenegro as well as those who work in the public sector.
 Foreigners who work within Montenegro are covered by the Law on Employment and Work of Foreigners.
 Our Montenegro law firm can inform you on the rights under the Labour Law.
+Furthermore, if you are planning on applying for a Montenegrin passport, you can get in touch with our lawyers.
+Based on the investment, getting a passport will take roughly 6 months.
+Living in Montenegro for all this period is not necessary.
+Family members of the leading candidate will also be given national passports if they can demonstrate their financial reliance on him/her.

 The employment law in Montenegro provides for a non-discrimination clause.
 It is found in Article 5 of the Labour Law.
 The provision prohibits the direct or indirect discrimination of workers based on their gender, language, religion, birth, race, age, marital status, pregnancy, and nationality.
 It also prohibits discrimination of employees based on social background, financial status, political affiliation, and union membership.
 If you feel you are being discriminated against, let our attorneys in Montenegro help you protect your right against it.